codefellows-seattle-javascript-401d21/38-file-reader-api/lab-joy/front-end/README.md

 The Main component renders the app to the page.

 ### App
 The App component creates a store and sets up Redux and routes.
-It renders either the Landing or Content components depending on if a token exists in the store.
+It renders either the Landing or Dashboard components depending on if a token exists in the store.

 ## Navbar
-The Navbar component renders either the "Signup" and "Signin" page links, or the "Content" and "Logout" page links depending on whether the user is logged in.
+The Navbar component renders either the "Signup" and "Signin" page links, or the "Dashboard" and "Logout" page links depending on whether the user is logged in.
 It handles the deletion of the cookies and dispatching the deletion to the store state when the user logs out.

 ## Landing
 The Landing component renders the AuthForm component and decides whether the to dispatch our sign in or sign up actions upon submission of the form in AuthForm.
 It records the route history to allow for back and forward functionality in the browser.